mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 ![Card with an image, teaser and CTA](/images/blog-images/card.webp){.body-image .body-image--wide .body-image--left}

-Fig. 4: Example of the default Card other variations will originate from {.caption}
+Fig. 4: Example of the default Card from which other variations will originate.{.caption}

 ## Card with light CTA

-We will start with the first method for creating variations, doing all the work in `card.stories.jsx`.
-The variations that lends itself well to this approach is the **Card with light CTA**.
+For the Card with light CTA, we will start with the first method for creating variations, doing all the work in `card.stories.jsx`.

-* Inside `card.stories.jsx`, and directly after the closing of the **Card** object (around line 16), add the following object to create a new story:
+* Inside `card.stories.jsx`, and directly after the closing of the **Card** object (around line 17), add the following object to create a new story:

 {% raw %}